 Four lawsuits have been filed relative to this matter.
 Mr. Jude and his wife sued the City and several individuals relative to his beating.
 The City has settled with three other individuals who attended the party with Mr. Jude and alleged that they were unlawfully arrested and that excessive force was used.
 Mr. Jude is seeking more than \$25 million dollars in damages.
 The City has answered the suit and maintains that none of the individually named defendant officers, both on and off duty, were acting within the scope of their employment with regard to the subject events.
 The City has also denied all requests by the individual officer defendants for representation.
 Discovery has not yet begun, but a full discovery and litigation process is anticipated.
 The court approved a one-year discovery period, with an extra 180 days for expert discovery.
 Dispositive motions are due December 1, 2009.
 On August 31, 2009, Mr. Jude filed an amended complaint adding Nicole (Martinez) Belmore as a defendant.
 Ms. Belmore was an on-duty officer who responded to the scene.
 Ms. Belmore was acting in the scope of her employment and has been provided outside counsel.
 No criminal conduct has ever been alleged with respect to her.
-Discovery, including expert testimony has been extended through November 1, 2010 and dispositive motions are due December 31, 2010.
+The current fact discovery deadline is August 1, 2010, expert discovery deadline is March 1, 2011, and the dispositive motion deadline is April 1, 2011.